Atopsxv/Learn-Tech/README.md

 # Useful-Info
 A useful way to help structure the things ive learnt in my journey that I think can also help you to.

-1. Why its not recommended to use someone elses custom OS.
-Instead use [Amits PC Tuning Guide](https://github.com/amitxv/PC-Tuning) for these [reasons.](.md)
+1. Why its not recommended to use someone elses custom OS for these [reasons.]( Instead follow Amits PC Tuning guide to create your own windows as an alternative.

 2.

 3.

 4.

 5.